overbaard/overbaard/docs/admin-guide.md

     {
       "code": "PROJ",
 ```
-'code' is the key of the project in Jira that we want to show on the board.
+`code` is the key of the project in Jira that we want to show on the board.
 ```
       "query-filter": null,
 ```
-'query-filter' is optional, and is not set in this example.
+`query-filter` is optional, and is not set in this example.
 Behind the scenes, Overbård will execute a JQL query along the
-lines of `project=PROJ [query-filter] ORDER BY Rank` so the 'query-filter' is a great way to narrow down the issues
+lines of `project=PROJ [query-filter] ORDER BY Rank` so the `query-filter` is a great way to narrow down the issues
 loaded for the board.
 ```
       "colour": "#4667CA",
 ```
-'colour' specifies the html colour code to use for issues from the specified project.
+`colour` specifies the html colour code to use for issues from the specified project.
 ```
       "state-links": {
         "Backlog" : "My Backlog",